 Petty’s recording contract was sold to MCA Records in 1979, embroiling him in a legal dispute where he declared himself bankrupt to escape the contract.
 Damn the Torpedoes was eventually released on the MCA subsidiary Backstreet.
 More significantly, it paired Petty with producer Jimmy Iovine, who provided Petty with a beefy and contemporary sound.
 On the back of hits like ‘Don’t Do Me Like That’ and ‘Refugee’, Damn the Torpedoes made Petty into a major league rock star even though the album became stuck at number two behind Pink Floyd’s The Wall.

 Petty was already a talented songwriter before he broke through commercially – if anything Damn the Torpedoes is less consistent than previous albums as ‘Century City’ and ‘What Are You Doin’ In My Life?’ feel like filler.
-But his best material on Damn the Torpedoes has much more replay value for me, due to both fuller mixes and more nuanced writing.
-The band are also constantly honing their chops; Benmont Tench’s organ ebbs and flows through ‘Refugee’ while Lynch’s crisp drumming underpins ‘Don’t Do Me Like That’.
+But his best material on Damn the Torpedoes has much more replay value, due to both fuller mixes and more nuanced writing.
+The band’s chops are constantly improving; Benmont Tench’s organ ebbs and flows through ‘Refugee’ while Lynch’s crisp drumming underpins ‘Don’t Do Me Like That’.
 Minor hit single ‘Even The Losers’ (which opens with Mike Campbell’s wife discussing their washing machine!) is one of Petty’s best, underlining his loveable loser persona.
 ‘Shadow of a Doubt (A Complex Kid)’ is a strong deep cut too, Petty articulately analysing a complex relationship.

 Damn the Torpedoes, along with Petty’s next two records, mark his most consistent period – all a little flawed, but loaded with great material.

 Petty again became embroiled in a legal dispute for Hard Promises.
 Due to his newfound fame, MCA wanted to issue his album at a superstar price of $9.98.
 Petty threatened to name the album eight ninety eight, and MCA backed down.
-After the arena rock of Damn the Torpedoes, Hard Promises is more modest, a more intimate album of Petty songs.
+After the arena rock of Damn the Torpedoes, Hard Promises is a more modest and intimate album of Petty songs.

 The best-known and best song opens Hard Promises – ‘The Waiting’ is a glorious slice of Byrds-inspired pop.
 The intro opens with the subdominant chords and the verse melody opens with the dominant chord, making it unclear what key the song is during its opening bars.
 ‘The Waiting’ is the standout classic, but there’s plenty of solid Petty material here.
 The album title is taken from ‘Insider’, the most gorgeous piece Petty ever recorded with Stevie Nicks on harmony vocals and Tench’s vibrato-laden organ.
 Rockers like ‘Nightwatchman’ and ‘A Thing About You’ are enjoyable, and Hard Promises finishes strongly with the ballad ‘You Can Still Change Your Mind’.